RSHKwee/ing2ofx/Readme.txt

 What is new

-JUnit tests are added.
+- ING has changed CSV input format (on ~2 mar 2023), which is now supported.
-Minor bugfixes.
+- Tests are added.